sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/SDK/Extending_Studio/Adding_new_Troubleshooting_Options.md

 The error message in the log file should be descriptive enough that the user could reasonably file a bug and we could understand the context. **e.getLocalizedMessage() is rarely the right message to display.**

-* If the user is **not** in "Specific components" mode, all components are logged, regardless of scope, but filtered by severity slider
+{{% alert color="info" %}}* If the user is **not** in "Specific components" mode, all components are logged, regardless of scope, but filtered by severity slider

 * If a user **is** in "Specific components" mode only components where the scope is null or matches the toggled options will log, filtered by severity slider

 * If a user is in **debug mode** (-debug, tracing tab in run configurations), those settings override the "Specific components" setting.
-If desired, the user can then later turn on those specific options manually while in the process of debugging by using the "Troubleshooting" page.
+If desired, the user can then later turn on those specific options manually while in the process of debugging by using the "Troubleshooting" page.{{% /alert %}}

 ## Scopes